The Multiple Faces of What Risk Is

 - Perform risk assessment of risk likelihood and severity of the specific risk occurring.

-As you can see, performing risk analysis involves both conceptions of a specific risk and risk in general.
+As you can see, performing risk analysis involves both conceptions of specific risk and risk in general.

 Purpose of Risk Analysis